-If the tutor or workshop facilitator is the primary person to whom a student has access, and the tutor is responsible for grading, assessment, or other activities central to the course delivery or student learning, they may need to be included in the tables.
-A Peer Review Team and committee members will look closely at the tutor or facilitator’s activities, and if the student-faculty interaction is primarily with the facilitator or tutor, and the facilitator or tutor is also responsible for other teaching activities as mentioned above, there is a possibility a team/committee would ask for the faculty members in question to be included.
-While each situation is unique and each case will be looked at individually, we encourage you to research comparable schools that may have implemented a faculty model similar to your school.
+If the tutor or teaching assistant is the primary person to whom a student has access, and the tutor is responsible for grading, assessment, or other activities central to the course delivery or student learning, they may need to be included in the tables.
+A peer review team and committee members will look closely at the tutor or facilitator’s activities, and if the student-faculty interaction is primarily with the facilitator or tutor, and the facilitator or tutor is also responsible for other teaching activities as mentioned above, a team or committee would ask for the faculty members in question to be included.
+While each situation is unique, and each case will be looked at individually, we encourage schools to research comparable schools that may have implemented a faculty model similar to your school.

 AACSB standards do not specify faculty teaching loads.
 A peer review team and committee will often use the school’s peer school list to benchmark whether the school’s teaching expectations are reasonable.
 For example, if the peer schools expect a 3-3 teaching load and the school being reviewed has a 5-4, this may be deemed to be too high.
 Also, during a peer review team visit the team will visit with the faculty and will ask questions to try and get a sense of whether they have the time to devote to their responsibilities such as research and advising.

 Generally speaking with cross-disciplinary programs, schools are not expected to document the qualifications of faculty teaching outside of the business discipline.
 If it were to be determined that the content of their courses held traditional business content, it could be challenged that the faculty should be included.